Skip to main content

 A breakdown of costs for tuition and other expenses.

 The numbers below apply to all undergraduate, graduate, postgraduate, and Artist Diploma programs.
 These numbers do not take into account Financial Aid at SFCM.
-Nearly all of our students - 99 percent - are awarded scholarship assistance, with the average percentage of tuition covered at 60 percent.
+Nearly all of our students - 99 percent - are awarded merit-based scholarships, with an average of 60 percent tuition coverage.

 Full-time student